Amy Nielsen is a content designer in Florida.

 Amy thrives in UX-centered design projects, where she can flex her creativity in web content strategy, information architecture, UX writing, storytelling, and brand strategy alongside other designers.
 She loves interviewing experts and collaborating with cross-functional teams to create elegant, easy-to-understand products and content.

 Amy strives to create simple, meaningful content that’s usable, equitable, enjoyable, and useful.
-It meets users where they are, it can be used by everyone, it’s delightful to use, and it solves the users’ problem(s).
+It meets users where they are, it can be used by everyone, it’s delightful to use, and it solves real-world problems.

-Born and raised in Northern California, Amy graduated from UC Davis and left California for a White House Internship in 2009, after which she was hired in Vice President Biden’s Administration office and served as an executive assistant for over two years.
+Born and raised in California, Amy graduated from UC Davis and left California for a White House Internship in 2009, after which she was hired in Vice President Biden’s office and served as an assistant for over two years.

-Amy lives in Brooklyn with her fiancé, dog, cat, plants, macramé, tattoos, craft coffee, earth tones… just kidding (sort of).
-She’s a Radiohead superfan, a Virgo, lover of the 60’s/70’s West Coast aesthetic, and hopes to retire on Dogecoin and a few books in the works (in her head).
+Amy lives and works remotely from Florida with her husband, dog, cat, and plants.
+She’s a Radiohead superfan, a Virgo, lover of the 60’s/70’s West Coast aesthetic, and hopes to write at least one New York Times bestseller in her lifetime.